snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's back story and list three specific skills that they have proven their ability in, such as through schooling, study, training, or so on.

+    You may spend two Level-ups to gain an additional specific skill or expansion of your Background, within reason.

 ## Hero

 Characters in this game have Heros that they look up to.
 Once per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, choose: gain $3$ Blessings or gain $1$ Inspiration.